-The second type of taqsir is a part of the rites of all the various kinds of Hajj-tamattu', qiran, or ifrad--to be performed by Hajj pilgrim after the dhabh or nahr (animal sacrifice) in Mina.
-All the schools agree that here one has a choice between taqsir and halq, halq being more meritorious.
-They disagree, however, in regard to one with matted hair, whether he must shave his head or if, like others, he also has a choice between halq and taqsir.
+The second type of tagsir is a part of the rites of all the various kinds of Hajj-tamattu', qiran, or ifrad--to be performed by Hajj pilgrim after the dhabh or nahr (animal sacrifice) in Mina.
+All schools agree that here one choice has between tagsir and halq, halq being more meritorious.
+They disagree, however, in regard to one with matted hair, whether he must shave his head or if, like others, he also has a choice between halq andtagsir.
 The Hanbali, the Shafi' i, and the Maliki schools prescribe only halq for him, but the Imamiyyah and the Hanafi give him the same choice as others.